 These are the funds, where money is invested predominantly in fixed income security such as bonds, debentures etc. with an objective of providing capital protection and continual income to investors.

 These are the funds which invest predominantly in short-term or very short-term instruments with a residual maturity of upto 91 days such as T-Bills, CPs etc. They provide high liquidity with moderate returns and are suited for investors with short-term investment horizon.

-DISCLAIMER - Mutual Funds are subjected to market risks.
-Please read all the offer related documents before investing.
+DISCLAIMER - Mutual Fund investments are subject to market risks.
+Please read all the scheme related documents carefully before investing.